onurazbar/Snake/README.md

 ## Build Instructions

+If SFML is not available in your system, you need to install it before building the project.
 There is a **Makefile** to compile the source codes, link object files with SFML files and create the executable game file.
 To build the project go to root directory **Snake** and simply type below command:

 **make**